db0/Android-Netrunner-OCTGN/README.md

-Netrunner CCG plugin for OCTGN
+﻿Netrunner CCG plugin for OCTGN
 =========================

 Considered by most one of the best Card Games ever conceived, Netrunner is an asymmetrical Cyberpunk CCG that everyone should play at least once.